-As the sailing season in Europe comes to an end, adventurers and sun-seekers smitten by wanderlust may feel anxious at the thought of another cold winter.
+As the sailing season in Europe comes to an end, adventurers and sun-seekers smitten by wanderlust may feel anxious at the thought of another cold winter and might be looking for warm destinations to travel.
 Yet, there is nothing to fret as the Caribbean sailing season is just around the corner.
 While here the temperatures drop in the 0s, winter is the perfect time to sail in the Caribbean.
 One of the best spots for your next sailing holiday in the Caribbean is Cuba.
 Celebrated for its relaxed lifestyle, lively music and rum- the list of reasons to travel to Cuba goes on and on.
 Of course, one of the best reasons to visit Cuba in winter is to head to the beach, which is why we’ve compiled a list of the 10 most beautiful beaches in Cuba.

 Varadero’s 20km stretch of white sandy beach and exclusive resorts makes this stunning peninsula one of the most popular spots for a holiday in Cuba.
 Around the beach, there are many hotels, nightclubs, bars and restaurants.
 Varadero is also a hot destination for water sports enthusiasts.
 The peninsula makes a great starting point for sailing trips around the island and you can also enjoy scuba diving or surfing in the area.
 Due to the popularity of Varadero, it can sometimes be very crowded here, but deserves a spot on our list of the most beautiful beaches in Cuba.